 - Brings balance to the left and right hemispheres of the brain

-Begin by taking a full, deep inhalation followed by a slow, gentle exhalation.
-In this way, practice several rounds of Full Yogic Breath to help awaken the prana maya kosha (the energetic body) and to clear any obstructions that might otherwise inhibit the practice of pranayama.
-When the breath feels full, natural, relaxed, and open, you may begin the practice of nadi shodhana.
+- Begin by taking a full, deep inhalation followed by a slow, gentle exhalation.
+In this way, practice several rounds of Full Yogic Breath to help awaken the prana maya kosha (the energetic body).

-Bring the right hand into Vishnu mudra by folding the tips of the index and middle fingers inward until they touch the palm at the base of the right thumb.
-Align the length of the ring and pinky fingers on the right hand.
-During this practice, you will alternately use the right thumb to close the right nostril and the right ring and pinky fingers (together) to close the left nostril.
+- Fold the tips of the index and middle fingers inward until they touch the palm at the base of the right thumb (Vishnu mudra).
+You will alternately use the right thumb to close the right nostril and the right ring and pinky fingers (together) to close the left nostril.

-First, use the right thumb to close the right nostril.
+- Use the right thumb to close the right nostril.
 Exhale gently, but fully, through the left nostril.
 Keeping the right nostril closed, inhale through the left nostril and deep into the belly.
-As you inhale, allow the breath to travel upward along the left side of the spine—from the pelvic floor, up through the organs of reproduction and elimination, through the left kidney, the spleen, the left lung, the heart, and up through the left side of the throat, face, and head.
+As you inhale, allow the breath to travel upward along the left side of the body.
 Pause briefly at the crown of the head.

-Next, use the ring and pinky fingers of the right hand to gently close the left nostril and simultaneously release the right nostril.
-Exhale through the right nostril, surrendering the breath down the right side of the body—from the right side of the head, face, and throat, down the right side of the spine through the heart, the right lung, the liver, the right kidney, the organs of reproduction and elimination, and down to the pelvic floor.
+- Next, use the ring and pinky fingers of the right hand to gently close the left nostril and simultaneously release the right nostril.
+Exhale through the right nostril, surrendering the breath down the right side of the body.
 Pause gently at the bottom of the exhalation.

-Then again, use the right thumb to close the right nostril as you release the left nostril.
-Exhale through the left nostril, surrendering the breath back down the left side of the body, from the left side of the head, face, and throat, down the left side of the spine—through the heart, the left lung, the spleen, the left kidney, the organs of reproduction and elimination, and once again, down to the pelvic floor.
+- Then again, use the right thumb to close the right nostril as you release the left nostril.
+Exhale through the left nostril, surrendering the breath back down the left side of the body.
 Pause gently at the bottom of the exhalation.